redromnon/HeroicBashLauncher/README.md

 [Here's a guide on Adding Heroic games to Steam and Lutris.](https://github.com/redromnon/HeroicBashLauncher/wiki/Adding-Games-to-Game-Launchers-&-Managers)

-**Don't copy or move the game files anywhere else, it won't work.**
+**Don't copy or move the game files and launch scripts anywhere else, it won't work.**

 ## Working